cpfiffer/microstructure.exchange/index.md

 ## Resources

 The Microstructure Exchange will host resources, tools, and data for microstructure researchers.
 Please contact [contact@microstructure.exchange](mailto:contact@microstructure.exchange) to add your resource to this section.

+### Events

+- The [Transparency and Market Structure Conference](https://sites.google.com/view/transparency-market-structure/home) will take place in Amsterdam on Friday, June 10th.

 ### Data